eleciawhite/rebloginator/README.md

 # rebloginator
-The rebloginator (re-blog-inator) is a tool to read a blog from the start instead of only the last 20 posts or instead of digging through someone's website one laborious Older buttong press at a time.
+The rebloginator (re-blog-inator) is a tool to read a blog from the start instead of only the last 20 posts or instead of digging through someone's website one laborious Older button press at a time.

 The idea is that you put in a blog RSS URL that you want to read, a date you want to start reading from, and how often you want new posts.
 Rebloginator will then generate a new RSS feed you can subscribe to that will be update with the parameters you specify.